 This problem may be due to rubbing from inside the shoe, inappropriate shoe fitting or poor landing during the delivery of the ball while bowling.

 Other problems affecting the foot can be related to hard skin on the soles of the feet called calluses, or corns and planters warts.
 These usually present with soreness over bony areas under the foot due to badly fitting footwear.
-It is important to remember that when areas of hard skin are identified, consultation with a podiatrist is essential as it can be easily misdiagnosed to the untrained eye.
+It is important to remember that when areas of hard skin are identified, consultation with a foot specialist is essential as it can be easily misdiagnosed to the untrained eye.
 If it is a verruca the treatment is different and needs immediate attention.
 Verrucas are caused by a virus that gets into the skin and causes a lesion looking like a corn.
 However, they are contagious and can be spread so be careful when using communal showers.
 Custom orthotics may be required to assist with the management or treatment of some of these problems, consult with one of our expert foot specialist's at ModPod Sports Podiatry.